Home

 Zeus turned into a bird, (symbolized as the constellation Aquila) grabbed Ganymedes and brought him to Mt.
 Olympus to be cup-bearer to the deities (sort of like a valet de chambre or a mythical boy toy).

-Another rendering tells how Zeus sent off his pet eagle (Aquila) to bring Ganymedes to Mount Olympus.
+Another rendering of this story tells f how Zeus sent off his pet eagle (Aquila) to bring Ganymedes to Mount Olympus.

 At any rate, when Ganymedes got to Mt.
 Olympus, he had to deal with the ire of Zeus' wife Hera.